Cahal Daly: Studies

 Daly studied Classics at Queen's University in Belfast.
-He earned his B.A. with Honours and also the Henry Medal in Latin Studies in 1937 and completed his M.A. the following year.
+He earned his (BA) with Honours and also the Henry Medal in Latin Studies in 1937 and completed his M.A. the following year.
 He entered St Patrick's College, Maynooth and was ordained to the priesthood on 22 June 1941.
 He continued studies in theology in Maynooth, from where he obtained a doctorate in divinity (DD) in 1944.
 His first appointment was as Classics Master in St. Malachy's College (1944–1945).

 In 1945 he was appointed Lecturer in Scholastic Philosophy at Queen's University, Belfast, retaining the post for 21 years.
 In the academic year 1952–53 Queens granted him sabbatical leave, which he spent studying at the Catholic Institute of Paris where he received a licentiate in philosophy.
 He would return to France at many points, particularly for holidays.
 He persisted with his studies well into his retirement.
 He was a popular figure with the university and fondly remembered by his students.
 He was named a Canon of the Cathedral Chapter of Diocese of Down and Connor in 1966.